dward2/BME547/syllabus.md

 We will review working with git repositories in lecture, and feedback on your software repository will be provided on a regular basis.

+## Academic Accommodations
+Students with a registered disability with the Student Disability Access Office may request certain accommodations.
+A discussion about the general implementation of these accommodations must be held between the instructor and student and documented by e-mail at least 72 hours before a specific accommodation may be requested.

 ## Duke Community Standard & Academic Honor
 Engineering is inherently a collaborative field, and in this class, you are encouraged to discuss what you have learned in class and share resources that